nilearn/nilearn/nilearn/datasets/description/miyawaki2008.rst

 Collection of result images from MVPA investigation of the human visual systems.

 This :term:`fMRI` study reconstructed visual images by combining local image bases of multiple scales.
-Their :term:`contrasts` were independently decoded from :term:`fMRI` activity by selecting important :term:`voxels` and capitalizing on their correlation structure.
+Their :term:`contrasts<contrast>` were independently decoded from :term:`fMRI` activity by selecting important :term:`voxels<voxel>` and capitalizing on their correlation structure.

 Content